rlaehgnss/rlaehgnss/README.md

 Hello, I'm Dohun Kim.

-I'm a high school student at Hankuk Academy of Foreign studies.

 I love competitive programming, algorithms, and data structures.

 I mainly do CP(Competitive Programming) & PS(Problem Solving), but also interested in app/web development and blockchain.